Managing Spatial Schema Evolution in Open Table Formats

 Step 4: Index Rebuild & Metadata Swap

-Rebuild spatial indexes (Z-Order/Hilbert curves) on the new column.
-Execute a metadata-level column swap to preserve snapshot lineage.
+Rebuild spatial indexes (Z-Order) on the new column.
+Execute a metadata-level column rename to preserve snapshot lineage.

 ALTER TABLE spatial_lakehouse.assets_staging